Art at APL

 Secondhand and repurposed textiles, stainless steel wire

 Conceived with themes of interconnectedness (weaving/knotting/draping), diversity (of form, color, and size), and energy (bold colors and movement) in mind, Dream Work is a joyous manifestation of abundance and belonging for all.
 Each of the elements of the work was individually created and intuitively brought together with hand stitches to embody a vision of community care and support that mirrors the sanctuary of the library.
+This installation was accompanied by a free quilt collage workshop led by the artist andfree and open to everyone age 7 and up.

-This installation is made possible with funds from the Statewide Community Arts Program, a regrant program of the New York State Council on the Arts with the support of The Governor and the New York State Legislature and administered by The Arts Center of the Capital Region.
+This installation was made possible in partnership with Opalka Gallery with funds from the Statewide Community Arts Program, a regrant program of the New York State Council on the Arts with the support of The Governor and the New York State Legislature and administered by The Arts Center of the Capital Region.
+Art at APL is generously sponsored by the Friends and Foundation of APL.

 Extra/Ordinary